Skip to content

 frontend

 Flat design won, and then it got boring.
-Every so often a button comes along that looks like an object — machined metal, lit glass, a real press — and you remember screens can pretend to be physical.
-Here's one, built from three nested layers and a stack of gradients:
+Every so often a button comes along that looks like an actual object, machined metal and lit glass and a real press, and you remember screens can pretend to be physical.
+Here's one, built from three nested layers and a stack of gradients.

-Press it — the glass sinks into the housing.
-No images, no SVG.
-Four ideas do all the work.
+Press it.
+The glass sinks into the housing.
+No images, no SVG, four ideas.

 1. The bezel is the outer element's padding

-The metal frame isn't a border — it's the button's padding.
-A steep gray gradient plus inset bevels turns that band into machined metal lit from above:
+The metal frame isn't a border.
+It's the button's padding.
+A steep gray gradient plus a few inset bevels turns that band into machined metal lit from above:

 .hw-btn {